That little voice in your head sure has a lot to say. But is it helping or hurting your chances to lose weight and live your life to the fullest?

 To learn how this works, let’s first see how words can destroy weight loss progress…

-Last year, our Weight Loss Coaches worked with six ladies lose weight for their big day.
+Last year, our Weight Loss Coaches worked with six ladies lose weight for their wedding day.
 They were participating in our Altered!
 Wedding Weight Loss Challenge, and all of them were doing really well.

 They were confused.
 Why were those nasty comments on that board?